Robert Bosch United World College: Educational tenets and approaches

 The school places a particular emphasis on environmental issues.
-As part of the school's educational program, students are grapple with how technology can contribute to sustainable development and peace".
+As part of the school's educational program, "students grapple with how technology can contribute to sustainable development and peace".

+The founder of the umbrella movement, Kurt Hahn, believed in a Holistic and balanced educational approach including learning through experience.
+Therefore, In addition to the IB program, the school compels students to participate in Creativity, Activity, and Service(CAS); it's a prerequisite that students must meet in order to obtain the IB diploma.
+There are usually 70 activities offered per term, most of which are initiated and led by the students.
+The college's community service program comprises 40 projects, over 20 of which take place in cooperation with outside institutions.

+In addition, the campus offers so called "Project Weeks" in the attempt to bolster student's independence and decision making skills.
+Once a term, project weeks take students to destinations all over Europe.
+With the support of a teacher, students plan a specific project focusing on social service or experiential education.
+This includes independently organizing a volunteer partner organization, the group’s accommodation and travel.
+Students have a budget of 23 euros per person and per day at their disposal.

 Funding & name

 The school is named after German industrialist Robert Bosch, founder of the Robert Bosch GmbH.
 The company and the Robert Bosch Stiftung foundation contributed around 45 million Euros to the project.
 Together with Deutsche Stiftung UWC, the Robert Bosch Stiftung is a big shareholder of the school.

 Additional significant support comes from Land Baden-Württemberg, B. Braun Melsungen AG, Stadt Freiburg, Adelhausenstiftung Freiburg, the Eugen-Martin-Stiftung as well as many other individual sponsors.